In this series, PA Raven will address the 4 goals of the Vaxxed movies leadership (1). Those goals are as follows:

 3. Injuries that occur as a result of vaccine administration, that are not listed on the Table List, are called Off-Table injuries.
 Any illness or impairment can be considered as an Off-Table Injury.
 Proof of causation from a covered vaccine is required, similar to a civil lawsuit.

-The NVICP removal of liability on vaccines was meant to ensure the availability of vaccines to the public, while providing an avenue of compensation to those who are injured by them.
+The NVICP limitation of liability on vaccines was meant to ensure the availability of vaccines to the public, while providing an avenue of compensation to those who are injured by them.
 The Act was passed by Congress in response to the prospect of vaccine manufacturers withdrawing from the market in the face of crippling lawsuits.
 In theory, this seems like a good idea.
 In practice, it has many flaws.
-The absence of liability has created a climate in which the public believes vaccine manufacturers put the profits of their products above the responsibility to deliver safer vaccines.
+The limitation of liability has created a climate in which the public believes vaccine manufacturers put the profits of their products above the responsibility to deliver safer vaccines.
 This is especially concerning due to vaccine mandates for school attendance (subject to parental exemptions in 47 States).

 PA Raven believes a balance can be struck between these competing interests by amending the NVICP as follows: